siteorigin/so-widgets-bundle/readme.txt

 * Features Widget that lets you display a set of site or service features.
 * Video Widget to get your videos out there.
 * Headline Widget to get you noticed.
-* Social Links Widget to show you're active.
+* Social Media Buttons which link to all your social media profiles.
 * Accordion Widget to compress your content.
 * Contact Form Widget to let people know you care.
 * Editor Widget let's you richly edit text anywhere.